timskap/box3d-unity-apanasik/Documentation~/components.md

   spawned prefabs.
 Gizmos show both radii and the blast rays.

 Both live under **Add Component → Box3D → Forces** and **GameObject → Box3D**.

+## Rope

+`Box3DRope` is a Source 2-style cable (**GameObject → Box3D → Rope**).
+Put it on the start object, point **End Point** at the far end (or drag the Scene-view handle when it's empty), set **Segments** / **Slack** / **Radius** — the Scene view always shows the settled hang while you edit, and **▶ Simulate in Editor** animates it live.
+Then choose:

+- **Dynamic** (default): at runtime the rope becomes capsule segment bodies linked by ball joints.
+  Ends attach to any `Box3DBody` found at the endpoints — the rope swings with them and tugs on them — otherwise they pin to the world.
+The rope collides with the scene.
+- **Baked** — press **Bake Current Shape**: the curve freezes (no simulation in game) with optional static capsule collision, cheap enough to scatter everywhere like Source 2's static cables.
+A rope set to Baked without ever baking settles once at startup. **Make Dynamic** reverts.

+Rendering goes through the rope's LineRenderer (style its material/width freely); the simulation drives its points every frame.

 ## Tooling components